Our members fund projects that span the four elements of the earthrhize HALO:

 Our subscriptions are all of your climate impact in one place.

 Are you a charity?

 We are a UK limited business because this allows us to act fast and make quick decisions in this rapidly changing environment.

 We are in the process of registering earthrhize as a certified B Corporation, a business that meets ‘the highest standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose’.

 What is my earthrhize HALO?

-Your earthrhize HALO is a measurement of your positive impact on the planet across four elements: Humanity, Air, Land and Oceans.
-See our blogs to understand the thought processes and considerations we take into account in calculating your HALO.
+Your earthrhize HALO is a measurement of your positive impact on the planet across four elements of the HALO acronym: Humanity, Air, Land and Oceans.

 How do you select projects?